 - Dehydration, especially if it vomits or has diarrhea (This can be tested by lightly pulling up on the skin between their shoulders creating a “skin tent” and releasing it.
 If it stays elevated for longer than 2 seconds, that is correlated with dehydration)

 - Depression, dullness and a general loss of interest in their surroundings.
 For the example, a normally playful dog may become quiet.

 - Frequent vomiting.
-If it contains blood, white foam/bubbles, yellow coloured bile or pieces of chewed items that should not be in there (such as shoes, plastic etc) it is usually a sign that there is something more serious going on.
+If it contains blood, white foam/bubbles, yellow colored bile or pieces of chewed items that should not be in there (such as shoes, plastic etc) it is usually a sign that there is something more serious going on.
 Seek veterinary help.

 - Swelling / Bloating of the abdomen with or without pain on palpation is an emergency situation.
 Do not wait.
 In some cases, the dog will make gagging motions, but leads to nothing being vomited up.
 This often comes before bloating of the abdomen and is a sign to get veterinary intervention.

 Diarrhea, vomiting, swelling of the abdomen and visible signs of pain (like whining or crying when a sensitive part is touched) may indicate something more serious is happening in your dog’s body.
 If you notice any of those signs or if your dog is not behaving as it should be, take your dog to a veterinary hospital immediately for treatment without delay.